Lost-Outpost/sovngarde/CONFIGURATION.md

 All MCM menus have been automated so you are good to ignore them unless you want to change anything.

-### TK Dodge RE

-If you wish to change the dodge key, do the following:

-- Double click on the TK Dodge RE mod in SEPTIMUS - SKELETON & ANIMATION
-- Navigate to the ini files tab
-- Change EnableTappingDodge to false to change the keybind
-- Change DodgeHotkey to your prefered one by using instructions [here](https://www.creationkit.com/index.php?title=Input_Script#DXScanCodes)

 ## ENB and Reshade Presets

 Septimus includes an awesome tool called ENB Organizer for trying out different ENB and Reshade presets.